KQM-git/TCL/enemy-data/bosses/weekly-bosses/signora/la-signora.md

 At first, Signora will utilize Cryo-based attacks via her Delusion.
   * During this phase, Sheer Cold will accumulate, once the gauge is full, the player will lose ~1% HP per second.
     * Halfway through the battle, the rate of Sheer Cold accelerates.
     * Hearts of Flame are placed around the edges of the arena to counter its effects.
+  * When Signora sustains a single instance of DMG that exceeds 30% her Max HP, all DMG beyond that percentage will be nullified.
+    * After this, Signora will launch a ferocious counterattack against active characters and unleash a wave of cold air that will rapidly accumulate Sheer Cold.

 All of her attacks will cause Frosted Floor: the floor will become patched with ice, dealing Cryo DMG per interval.
   * Moreover, her attacks will also amplify the accumulation of Sheer Cold should the player gets hit by them.